 With a micro USB as its base, this cable has both a Lightning and USB-C attachment that is connected via semi-rigid rubber extensions.
 The rigidity of the attachments keeps the end pieces from flopping around and keeps the whole package a little neater while not in use.
 With more than a foot and half of extra length than the Anker 3-in-1 cable, the Nomad had more practical applications as a universal charger, such as the ability to better reach the back seat of a car.
 Given its rugged durability and extra length, this charger is perfectly suited to rideshare drivers and businesses.

 The Anker Powerline II 3-in-1 cable offers a Micro USB, USB C, and most relevant to us here, a lightning connector attachment.
 The cable is sheathed in a vinyl-like material similar to that of the standard Apple Cable.
 This coating, however, is thicker and more pliable than the Apple version.
 When coiled, the cable holds its shape fairly well and doesn't spring back open like the Apple or Amazon version.
-That, combined with the standard Anker Velcro strap, makes storing this cable a breeze.
+That, combined with the standard Anker Velcro strap, makes storing this cable as easy as can be.

 The micro USB attachment serves as the base connector, which the USB C and Lightning connector snap onto.
 Both connectors snapped firmly into place and gave us no connectivity issues.
 The small size, great storability, and good durability make this universal cable a perfect choice for travelers not looking to carry a suitcase full of tangled cables.